AlishaAng/EDA/README.md

 ### What's Inside?
 📈 Visualizations using Matplotlib, Seaborn, and Pandas.<br>
-📚 Examples of data cleaning, feature engineering, and statistical analysis.<br>
-🧩 Techniques to handle missing data and outliers.<br>
 📑 Insightful commentary and explanations to guide your own analyses.<br>

 You're welcome to use the code for personal or commercial projects.<br>